Knowledge Organiser – Computing Y5: Sonic Pi

 Knowledge organiser – Computing Y1: Bee-Bot

-This computing resource supports pupils as they begin to explore programming through practical, hands-on experiences using Bee-Bots.
-It introduces fundamental concepts such as algorithms, sequencing, direction, and debugging.
-The organiser highlights key vocabulary and essential skills to help children develop their understanding of programming logic and problem-solving in a tangible and engaging way.
+This resource supports pupils as they explore the basics of programming through hands-on experiences with Bee-Bots.
+It introduces key vocabulary and concepts such as algorithm, code, program, and instructions, helping pupils understand how to create and follow sequences of commands.
+The resource encourages prediction and exploration, fostering problem-solving skills and logical thinking in a tangible and engaging way.

 Knowledge organiser – Computing Y6: Bletchley Park

-A Knowledge organiser that captures the essential knowledge and skills learnt throughout the unit Computing, Year 6, Systems and networks: Bletchley Park.
+A Knowledge organiser that captures the essential knowledge and skills learnt throughout the unit Archived unit: Computing systems and networks: Bletchley Park.

 This Computing knowledge organiser supports learners as they explore the significant role of Bletchley Park in the development of computing and its historical importance during World War II.
 It introduces key figures, vocabulary and the origins of codebreaking and computing technologies, helping learners to appreciate how past innovations have shaped modern systems.
 This resource is ideal for reinforcing core learning and building contextual understanding in upper Key Stage 2.